farblos/wpg2dk/README.md

 # wpg2dk - Migrate from Windows Photo Gallery to digiKam

+## Pros and Cons

+As the title says, this tool should help migrating your photos or other media and their metadata from Windows Photo Gallery.
+In contrast to the various other receipts and aproaches you may find on this tpoic in the net, it has the following pros and cons:

+Pros:

+- It should cover *all* metadata manageable in Windows Photo Gallery

+- with a consistent approach and

+- it should do so correctly.

+Cons:

+- The migration process is quite technical and currently geared to those that are not afraid of doing things on that thing called "command line".

 ## Overview

 Windows Photo Gallery (WPG) aka.
 Windows Live Photo Gallery